top of page

 Cleaning ventilation ducts: Bottom line

-When looking at ventilation ducts, many people panic at the sight of dust in the exhaust ducts and immediately think that the indoor air is contaminated.
-But here’s the key point: in exhaust ducts, the air is moving out of the property, and the dust inside does not make its way back into the indoor air.
+When looking at ventilation ducts, many panic at the sight of dust in exhaust air ducts, thinking the indoor air is contaminated.
+But here’s the crucial point: exhaust air ducts carry air outward from the apartment, and the dust in them does not re-enter indoor air.
 So, no need to panic.
-The real question is whether enough dust has accumulated to affect the efficiency and energy consumption of the ventilation system.
-If the answer is yes, then cleaning the ducts is a smart move.
+The question is whether the accumulated dust affects the ventilation system’s efficiency and energy consumption.
+If yes, then cleaning the ducts is a sensible measure.

-Regular cleaning is legally required in many cases and is important for fire safety and efficiency.
-But if the law doesn’t mandate it, unnecessary cleaning without a valid reason is a waste.
-If you’re unsure whether cleaning is needed, get in touch with us – we’re happy to help assess the situation.
-You can also schedule a ventilation inspection, where our expert will check your system and provide recommendations.
+Regular cleaning is legally mandated in many cases and crucial for fire safety and efficiency.
+However, unnecessary cleaning without a real reason is wasteful if not legally required.
+If you’re unsure whether cleaning is necessary, contact us – we’ll gladly help assess your situation.
+You can also book an air ventilation assessment, where our experts will check your system and provide recommendations.

 WE KNOW, WE CARE & WE GET IT DONE